-As a public adjuster, I handle water damage claims almost every day.
-In fact, in my experience, the most common homeowners claim (non-weather related) submitted to an insurance company involves some sort of water damage inside the home or business.
+Florida Allstar Public Adjusting, Inc,. handles water damage claims almost every day.
+In fact, the most common homeowners claim (non-weather related) submitted to an insurance company involves some sort of water damage inside the home or business.

-If I had to break it down, water damage claims for me comprise about 90 to 95% of the claims that we seen and handle.
 This is because there are many sources of water in your home or property which have the potential to eventually fail, causing water leaks and damage.
-I have handled water damage claims which were caused by broken dishwasher water feed lines, refrigerator ice maker lines, shower pans, toilets, under sinks, underground pipes, air conditioners, and roof.
+We have handled water damage claims which were caused by broken dishwasher water feed lines, refrigerator ice maker lines, shower pans, toilets, under sinks, underground pipes, air conditioner condensations pipes, and roof leaks.
 Ultimately, any one of these water leaks is sure to cause a huge mess in your home.

 Collateral Water Damage–what is it?

 Call F.A.P.A. @ 954-659-8333 for a